Belarus Opposition Leader On Russias Wanted List - UrduPoint

 Belarus has not announced Tikhanovskaya as wanted, however.

 Belarusian interior ministry spokeswoman Olga Chemodanova told the country's Tut.by independent news site: "So far I don't have information that I could tell you."
+Tikhanovskaya's campaign office told the Russian Interfax news agency: "We don't know about this.
+Svetlana did not receive any messages.
+But this is actually of little interest (to us)."
 Numerous key allies of Tikhanovskaya have been detained on the charge of making public calls to harm the country's security or driven out of the country by threats from the authorities.

+Huge crowds have gathered for protests every weekend in Belarus since the elections, despite harsh police tactics including the use of tear gas and water cannons, supporting Tikhanovskaya's call for new elections to be held according to international standards.

+- Putin as 'mediator' - A political novice until her campaign to end Lukashenko's 26-year rule brought thousands out onto the streets of Belarus, Tikhanovskaya has recently met European leaders including French President Emmanuel Macron and German Chancellor Angela Merkel.

 European Union leaders have approved sanctions against members of the Belarus regime but not against Lukashenko himself, prompting Belarus to announce counter-sanctions against unnamed officials.